• Content Library

-Finding The Frame podcast interview with Deborah L. Scott
+Finding the Frame: Deborah L. Scott

 Deborah L. Scott stopped by Filmmakers Academy for the latest edition of Finding the Frame.
 (Yeah, the Deborah L. Scott!)
 It was such a pleasure welcoming to our studio the costume designer who won an Academy Award for her work on Titanic.
 On top of that, she furnished the look for some of the most iconic characters in film history.